wortelstoemp/Audio_Project/README.md

 to do this in realtime with a certain sample rate (e.g. 44.1KHz), we do the following:

 1. We make a queue of sample blocks each of a fixed length.
 In our application we use 8 blocks each with 256 samples.
-When one uses too many blocks, one gets too much latency, which is not desirable for keyboard playing.
-On the other side of the spectrum, if one uses 1 block with 1 sample, the sound driver needs to send interrupts at a too high frequency to the OS and the amount of context switching will be too high.
+When one uses too many blocks and or to many samples, one gets too much latency, which is not desirable for keyboard playing.
+On the other side of the spectrum, if one uses e.g. 1 block with 1 sample, the sound driver needs to send interrupts at a too high frequency to the OS and the amount of context switching will be too high.
 Using 8 blocks of 256 samples per block is the best middleground between latency and performance.